-We built it in 2014 for a 150-person commission (an Illinois high school orchestra), creating three distinct Latin Quarter routes all starting at France’s Senate (within the Jardin du Luxembourg) and ending at Fontaine St Michel.
+Larger group bookings might want to explore our three distinct Latin Quarter routes all start at France’s Senate (within the Jardin du Luxembourg) and end at Fontaine St Michel.
 Though you can walk this distance in 20 minutes, one route takes 60 to 90 minutes to do, as you’re tasked with finding treasures such as the Grim Reaper in a verdant garden, Muses in fountains, not to mention the oldest tree in Paris (from 1601!).
-Our street hunt is flexible, so that you can send 70 hunters, using all 3 routes (as the Dutch Embassy did in 2016) or if your group is smaller or you want your team/party to last longer you can use 2 routes for a whole half-day of Paris competition!
-We also have 2 routes in the Marais, but this hunt only currently exists in Spanish for our South American market.
+Our street hunt is flexible, so that you can send 70 hunters, using 3 different routes (as the Dutch Embassy did in 2016) or do more than one for a whole half-day of Paris exploration!
+We also have 2 routes in the Marais, ending near the wonderful Centre Pompidou.

 Since THATRue is reserved for Corporate Hunts, Hen/Stag/Birthday Parties & School Groups, most THATRues have been customized to make the person of honor feel special!
 Apart from this we do offer THATRue as a supplement to our Museum Hunts (as seen on those pages), but unfortunately cannot sell it independently (again, unless it’s an add-on to a museum hunt).